CollinHeist/TitleCardMaker/docs/getting_started/connections/sonarr.md

         should be _like_ `http://192.168.0.29:8989/`.

 3. Open the Sonarr WebUI, then open your settings from the left navigation bar.

-4. Towards the bottom of the Settings submenu, open `General`.
+4. Towards the bottom of the Settings sub-menu, open `General`.

 5. Under the Security subsection, and find and copy the API key - it should be a 32-character long string of numbers and the letters between A and F.